ChenglimEar/scipy-lab/README.md

 # Scipy Laboratory

 This is a local Scikit-learn and Pytorch laboratory implemented using Docker containers.
-It is used for testing out Scikit-learn and pytorch.
+It is used for testing out Scikit-learn and Pytorch.

 To take it for a test drive, simply follow the steps below.